-Following education adolescents with autism experience lower rates of: paid employment (Taylor and Seltzer, 2011), independent living (Farley et al., 2009), academic achievement (Shattuck et al., 2012) and friendships (Newman et al., 2011).
+Following education autistic adolescents experience lower rates of: paid employment (Taylor and Seltzer, 2011), independent living (Farley et al., 2009), academic achievement (Shattuck et al., 2012) and friendships (Newman et al., 2011).
 There are no definitive lists of requisite life skills, as some will be added to the repertoire as new situations and circumstances arise.
 Supporting the child or young person with autism through identifying their strengths, developing coping skills/flexibility, positive attitudes and regulating their emotions can contribute to building resilience skills which in turns supports the development of building their capacity to be more independent, to seek help and assistance and to ultimately have a better quality of life.

 I believe in the strengths of people with autism.
 Make sure when you give support that they have success, not just in the classroom but out there in real life.
 Make sure they can be satisfied, so focus on positive feelings, not just the negative ones” (Dr. Peter Vermeulen)